11 types of credit cards

 11. Charge cards

 Charge cards function similarly to credit cards.
 But unlike a credit card, charge cards don’t usually come with a set spending limit.
-Instead, charge accounts are often approved based on your financial history and your spending and payment habits.
+Instead, charge card accounts are often approved based on your financial history and your spending and payment habits.
 But they typically assess a fee to use the card.

 Cardholders typically have to repay the balance on a charge card in full each month or when they get their statement.
 That means balances aren’t carried over to the next month.
 And missing payments could mean late fees or other penalties.